 Prevents everyday boo-boos like pinched fingers on swingset chains.
 Works best with straight sections of tube slipped down over the chain before hanging the swing.

-Slip a cut length of tube over your favorite scythe, pick axe or spud bar, and go to town.
+Slip a cut length of tube over your favorite garden tool -- scythe, pickaxe or spud bar -- and go to town.
 Be sure to wash the tube well first for grippiness.

 9. Tug-of-War Dog Toy

 Cut a tube to open the loop.
 Knot-up one end to form a ball for the dog to grab (with its teeth, of course).
 Add a knot or two on the other end to use as a handle.

 If you can think of a better name, go with it.
 Cut out a flat square or circle of tube.
 Wash it thoroughly so the surface is grippy.
 It helps you grip stubborn lids so you won’t dislocate your shoulder opening a jar of capers.
 Works great for twist-off beer bottle caps, too!